Bring Japan Home

 Enjoying the opportunity to sample and enjoy Japanese food is one of the most popular attractions at the Festival!
 Our Culinary Arts Pavilion will return with new chefs and opportunities to learn how easy it can be to cook Japanese food at home.
 There will be Japanese cooking demonstrations and discussions all day and samples will be available of the demonstrated recipes!

-The Sakura Matsuri’s Arts and Culture area gives attendees a chance to enjoy interactive cultural activities and learn about the cultural impact of Japan in the United States and purchase Japanese-inspired hand-made items.
+The Sakura Matsuri’s Arts and Culture-Artisan area gives attendees a chance to enjoy interactive cultural activities, learn about the cultural impact of Japan in the United States and purchase Japanese-inspired hand-made items.

 Ekoji Buddhist Temple: The Temple of the Gift of Light

 Come visit Ekoji Buddhist Temple: The Temple of Light.
 You get the firsthand experience with how a Japanese Jodo Shinshu Temple is experienced in America.

 Learn about Fukushima Prefecture and enjoy its native crafts including lacquered plates from the Aizu regime and tradtional kokeshi wooden dolls.
 While you enjoy the crafts, children can enjoy an interactive activity.

 Students from Globalize DC's "Japan Plus" after-school language, culture, and career exposure program will share educational games, kamishibai stories and their new mascot, "puni-puni", with elementary age festival goers.

 Come see demonstrations of the enjoyment that bonsai can bring to your life and how to properly care for your bonsai.

 Come see high-end models of trains, browse our tourism flyers, and see a 3D video about shinkansen high speed trains and tourism in Japan.

 Come and learn to make crafts with origami.
 Let us show you the beauty of Japanese crafts and spirit of O-MO-TE-NA-SHI which means serving with gratitude.